teddyng/WildMedical/README.md

 # WildMedical

-My first flutter code to create an all platform app for providing primary care (first aid) specifically in the wildernees environment.
+My first flutter code to create an all platform app for providing primary care (first aid) specifically for the wildernees environment.